nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Adding EntityFrameworkCore and registering a `DbSet<T>` allows adding an ASP.NET Controller that can access the database data.
 - If an _error page_ is returned after creating a new `Controller`, be sure to use `cURL` or similar to query the path and see what is actually returned. _A common scenario_ is routing is not correct and the returned page is _not_ the MVC Controller content, but an _error page_.
 - When passing Parameters around, use `Microsoft.AspNetCore.Components.EventCallback`.
 This is an event handler delegate type (struct) that can be used to cast an event handler (i.e. onclick() or lambda) to a parameter on the Fragment/Child Razor Component.
 Similar to passing a function using React `props`.
+- Blazor Server _maintains a copy of the client-side DOM_.
+Avoid corrupting this but _not_ updating the DOM server-side.
+- JavaScript code can be injected using `@inject IJSRuntime JS` in the top portion of a Razor Page.
+Utilize the `JS` Runtime code like you would anywhere else, such as in an event handler: `await JS.InvokeVoidAsync("alert", msg);`.
+This is called _JavaScript Interop_, and it enables doing things in JS, that Blazor cannot do natively.

 ## Minimal APIs